Welcome to this brief tutorial on how to install a Child Theme to your WordPress. But before we dive into that, let's see what a child theme is about.

 Our Themes have already included a child theme in its main zip file that you download from Envato.
 Just unzip the main file.
 The folders inside the main folder will be:

-As any other normal theme, there are two ways to install a child theme.
+As with any other normal theme, there are two ways to install a child theme.

 Using an FTP account, navigate to your wp-content/themes folder in the server.